devstardude/devstardude/README.md

 # I'm Arun Shekhar
 ### A Full Stack (MERN - MongoDB Express React.js Node.js) Web Developer & Designer focused on crafting Great web experiences.

-- 🔭 I’m currently working on : Optimizing my Portfolio and Getting a good Internship opportunity
+- 🔭 I’m currently working on : Optimizing my Portfolio and Getting a good Internship opportunity.
-- 🔱 I’m currently learning : Advance features in Git
+- 🔱 I’m currently learning : Advance features in Git.
-- 👯 I’m looking to collaborate on : Web Projects of MERN Stack
+- 👯 I’m looking to collaborate on : Web Projects of MERN Stack.
-- 🤔 I’m looking for help with : Getting Six pack Abs
+- 🤔 I’m looking for help with : Getting Six pack Abs.
 - 💬 Ask me about : Anything...
-I'll try my best !
+I'll try my best!
-- 📫 How to reach me: devstardude.web.app and chose your desired medium to slide in my DM
+- 📫 How to reach me: devstardude.web.app and chose your desired medium to slide in my DM.
 - 😄 Pronouns: Dude 😎
-- ⚡ Fun fact: Search 'Devstar Dude' on Youtube 🔥
+- ⚡ Fun fact: Search 'Devstar Dude' on Youtube. 🔥
 - ☯ Fav quote : “All Men Have Limits.
 They Learn What They Are And Learn Not To Exceed Them.
 I Ignore Mine." ~ Batman

 #### These are my Project's quick links I made while Learning.